mark-spurgeon/react-embedded/README.md

 `npm start `

-This will run a server at localhost:8080, where you will be able to chose your appss
+This will run a server at localhost:8080, where you will be able to view your app

 ## Why ?